 The OECD Science, Technology and Innovation Outlook is a biennial publication that aims to inform policy makers and analysts on recent and future changes in global STI patterns and their potential implications on and for national and international STI policies.
 It also serves to showcase the STI policy work of the OECD’s Committee for Scientific and Technological Policy and its working parties, and to explore new topics that might be covered in future projects.
 The latest edition of the STI Outlook is largely devoted to the impacts of COVID-19 on research and innovation systems and their responses to the crisis.

 An important source of the STI Outlook’s value added is its forward-looking analysis and its potential to synthesise various strands of work and opinion.
-The STI Outlook leverages various types of content developed across multiple lines of activity, including thematic OECD project work, OECD statistics, and country policy data in the EC-OECD STIP Compass, as well as the new STIP COVID-19 Watch which monitors STI policies tackling the COVID-19 pandemic.
+The STI Outlook leverages various types of content developed across multiple lines of activity, including thematic OECD project work, OECD statistics, and country policy data in the EC-OECD STIP Compass, as well as the STIP COVID-19 Watch which monitors STI policies tackling the COVID-19 pandemic.

-The STI Outlook has a dual format.
-First, this website provides a structured repository of various types of content, including thematic and country analysis, statistics, qualitative policy data analysis, and opinion pieces.
-The OECD will update this material throughout as new content becomes available.
-Then in January 2021, the OECD will publish an e-book containing the STI Outlook’s main findings and messages is available from the OECD ilibrary.
+The STI Outlook has a dual format: The website provides a structured repository of various types of content, including thematic and country analysis, statistics, qualitative policy data analysis, and opinion pieces.
+The e-book containing the STI Outlook’s main findings and messages is available from the OECD ilibrary.
 The material is updated as new content becomes available.

 You can contact the OECD’s STI Outlook team to find out more.